liamdichiro/liamdichiro/README.md

 About me

-  ✍🏻 Studying at McGill University \n
+  ✍🏻 Studying at McGill University

-  💡 Loves learning and gaining knowledge on new subjects \n 🏒 Big sports enthusiast \n
+  💡 Loves learning and gaining knowledge on new subjects

+  🏒 Big sports enthusiast

-  👨🏻‍💻 Coding for 4 years and counting! \n
+  👨🏻‍💻 Coding for 4 years and counting!

 <!--
 **liamdichiro/liamdichiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.